Placing and routing quantum LDPC codes in multilayer superconducting hardware: Runtime Analysis

 To characterize the computational complexity of HAL, we performed a scaling analysis to understand how the runtime behaves as a function of the input problem size.
 We define the problem size by the number of edges in the connectivity graph of the quantum error correcting code being processed.

 We measured the total time required for the placement and routing of the codes from Fig.~\ref{fig:complexity}.
 The execution time was measured in seconds, and the tool was run using only a single core of a 13th Gen Intel Core i7 CPU with 64GB of RAM.
-The results of this analysis are presented in Fig.~\ref{fig:time_complexity}
+The results of this analysis are presented in Fig.~\ref{fig:time_complexity}.
+Note that runtimes increase with a higher grid size.
+We use a grid size of 500.

 As depicted in Figure \ref{fig:time_complexity}, we observe a clear trend in the relationship between the execution time and the number of edges.
-We perform a linear fit to the runtimes of the BB codes and degree-3 polynomial fits to the other datasets, achieving an R² goodness score of more than 0.75 and 0.95, respectively.
+We perform a linear fit to the runtimes of the directional and BB codes, and degree-3 polynomial fits to the other datasets, achieving an R2 goodness score of more than 0.95 for all codes except for the BB codes, where some outliers lowered the R2 score to around 0.75.
+Note that when fitting exponential functions to the data, we obtain significantly worse fit performance, with most codes achieving R2 scores of around 0.7.
+In this case, the narrow BB codes and radial codes even obtain negative values for R2, indicating that the value of each sample is better predicted using the mean of the data than the fit.

 This numerical evidence suggests that HAL has a polynomial runtime in the relevant input size and the number of edges.
 Due to the heuristic nature of HAL, we expect this scaling to continue for larger codes as well.
 Furthermore, the most extended runtime of an individual code, the \(\llbracket416,18,26\rrbracket\) radial code, was only 2 hours and 13 minutes.
 This code is already significantly larger than QECCs typically studied, e.g. in Ref.~\cite{bravyi2024high}, underscoring that HAL has fast runtimes for typical code sizes.